-Japan is one of the safest countries in the world, where incredibly fewer than 5 people are murdered with firearms per year.
+Japan is one of the safest countries in the world, where incredibly less than 5 people are murdered with firearms per year.
 How do the Japanese manage to preserve harmony, meekness and serenity in this troubled world?

 Japan was not always peaceful